wiklundm/arcticsleddogclub/README.md

 3.**Structure plane**

 When I had decided what features I wanted, I began to create the structure of my design into pages.
-The website has three pages and the links on the navigation bar opens in a new tab.
+The website has three pages and the links on the navigation bar open in a new tab.

 There is a navigation menu bar to easily navigate between the pages that encourages the user to stay motivated and continue to the next step.
-The navigation bar is responsive with links to the different pages and for smaller screens there are a hamburger icon with a dropdown list to save space.
-When users hover over the Home, About us or Contact navigation links with their cursor the subsequent link will become underlinded.
+The navigation bar is responsive with links to the different pages and for smaller screens there is a hamburger icon with a dropdown list to save space.
+When users hover over the Home, About us or Contact navigation links with their cursor, the subsequent link will become underlined.
 This makes the site more interactive for the user.
 ![Screenshot of two different sizes of the navigation bar](assets/docs/nav-bar.jpg)

 #### HOME Page